 - Aug 27, 2019

-LaGuardia’s new Terminal B has earned the Envision Platinum certification, the highest honor from the Institute for Sustainable Infrastructure.
+When LaGuardia Airport’s new Terminal B is complete next year, it will bring the aging aviation hub fully into the 21st century.
+Besides its distinction as one of the largest, most complex projects of its kind ever undertaken, the facility in a northern corner of Queens, N.Y., is destined to be a sustainability leader.
+Terminal B has earned the Envision Platinum certification, the highest honor conferred by the Institute for Sustainable Infrastructure.
 Envision recognizes projects that lead the industry in their approach to sustainable and resilient infrastructure development.

 READ ALSO: Skanska’s Biggest Project Takes Flight